Etzerlume/To-Do-List_pytkinter/README.md

 Step 3: Enter a due date.
 Any input is allowed, though it is recommended to use a standard date format for ease of use.

 Step 4: Click "Add Task."
+You can now move your task up or down by selecting it and clicking "Move Task Up/Down"

 To Delete/Mark as complete:
 Select your task in the box after adding it, and click the button.